New Sweden, Minnesota

 New Sweden is an unincorporated community in New Sweden Township, Nicollet County, Minnesota, United States.
 The community is located near the junction of State Highways 22 (MN 22) and 111 (MN 111).

-A post office called New Sweden was established in 1884, and remained in operation until 1905.
-A large share of the early settlers being natives of Sweden caused the name to be selected.
+A post office named New Sweden was opened in 1884 and operated until 1905.
+The community received its name because many of its early settlers were immigrants from Sweden.